My Account

 4. How to Format the Resume References Page

-example of professional resume references page
+resume references page

 This is how to write a professional resume references page for your resume:

-Format your references page the same way you format your cover letter, and possibly your resume, too.
+• Format your references page the same way you format your cover letter, and possibly format your resume, too.
 If you have slight differences between your resume’s letterhead and the one on your cover letter, copy the cover letter.

-Follow that with the date, then the company address, left-aligned above your first reference entry: first the recruiter’s name (if you have it), then the company’s name, and then the company’s address.
+• Follow that with the date, then the company address, left-aligned above your first reference entry: first the recruiter’s name (if you have it), then the company’s name, and then the company’s address.

-Finally, add reference titles/subtitles such as “References” or “Professional References” before listing 3-5 entries of people who can vouch for your qualifications for a job.
+• Add reference titles/subtitles such as “References” or “Professional References” before listing 3-5 entries of people who can vouch for your qualifications for a job.
 If you have both professional references and personal references, you can add both subtitles.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: